OpenMDAO/OpenMDAO-Framework/docs/dev-guide/linux.rst

 ============================================

-If you are behind a proxy (this applies to GRC team members), you must create SSH keys for each platform you want to use before you can push a branch to Launchpad.
+If you are behind a proxy (this applies to GRC team members), you must create SSH keys for each platform you want to use before you can merge from openmdao to your branch or push a branch back to openmdao on Launchpad.
+(An SSH key  is not needed create a branch.)
 If you are not behind a proxy, you may omit this step.

 These instructions assume that you already have a Launchpad account.
 If you do not, please go to https://launchpad.net and register for an account.
 Go ahead and log in to your Launchpad